 The Call Process

-OPIC initiates the fund manager selection process only through the publication of a call for proposals (the “Call”) in private equity trade journals and on OPIC’s website.
-Then, a selection committee, comprised of an internal OPIC team and an independent private equity consultant, conducts extensive manager evaluations.
+OPIC initiates the fund manager selection process every quarter (the “Call Process”).
+A selection committee comprised of an internal OPIC team and an independent private equity consultant conducts extensive manager evaluations.
 All applications that meet the published selection criteria will be considered.
 Generally, the evaluation of prospective fund managers is based on the following criteria: